WeiTing1991/diagnostic-hover.nvim/README.md

 A powerful Neovim diagnostic plugin that shows diagnostic messages on the current line with smart virtual text and hover floats.

-## Features

-- 🎯 Show diagnostic virtual text only on the current line
+- Show diagnostic virtual text only on the current line
-- 🎈 Smart diagnostic float on keybind with auto-hide
+- Smart diagnostic float on keybind with auto-hide

-- 🎨 Customizable icons and colors
-- ⚡ Automatic sorting of diagnostics by severity
-- 🔧 Highly configurable
+## How it looks like:

 ## Installation

 ### lazy.nvim